 Most likely, the fresh tomatoes were San Marzano, which continue to grow plentiful at the base of Mt.
 Vesuvius, which is about 5 miles from Naples.

 The beauty of these Margherita Nachos is that you don’t have to bake bread!
 Simply cut a flour tortilla into quarters and bake…you’ve got the first step–a crispy base for the Italian nachos!
 Use a low-carb and/or whole grain tortilla to minimize the carbs.

-How Do I Make the Base of the Margherita Nacho?
+How Do I Make Margherita Nachos?

 Cut a flour tortilla into quarters.
 Place tortilla triangles on a lightly oiled parchment-lined baking pan.
-Lightly spray olive oil over the top of the tortilla triangles; sprinkle a tiny bit of garlic powder on each tortilla and bake at 375ºF for 8-10 minutes.
+Lightly spray olive oil over the top of the tortilla triangles; sprinkle a tiny bit of garlic powder (optional) on each tortilla and bake at 375ºF for 8-10 minutes.

 What Kind of Tomatoes Do I Use?

 Fresh San Marzano tomatoes are the most flavorful, but it’s hard to find large San Marzano tomatoes, so I used small San Marzano’s.
 Grape tomatoes work well with these delicious Italian nachos.